alexander-labarge/high-performance-computing/README.md

 # `amd64-gentoo-hpc-cockpit-install.sh` Script

-The `amd64-gentoo-hpc-cockpit-install.sh` script installs Cockpit and Performance Co-Pilot (PCP) from source on Gentoo Linux.
-The script also configures PAM login authentication problems for Cockpit Web Console login, which has been a major stopping point based on research.
+The `amd64-gentoo-hpc-cockpit-install.sh` script installs Cockpit and Performance Co-Pilot (PCP) from source on an ~amd64 systemd init driven Gentoo Linux machine.
+The script also configures PAM login authentication to properly address problems for Cockpit Web Console login, which has been a major stopping point for source based linux distro users.

-## Pending

-I want to further debug systemd pmlogger daily and timer service for performance comparisions over time.
-Likely to just build grafana-pcp into it.
-This doesn't affect live performance metrics, and meets my use case.

 ## Background